 3.7 Forward Contract.
 Without limiting the applicability of any other provision of the U.S. Bankruptcy Code as amended (the “Bankruptcy Code”), the Parties acknowledge and agree that (i) this Agreement and each Transaction will constitute “forward contracts” as defined in Section 101(25) of the Bankruptcy Code, (ii) EESI is a forward contract merchant; (iii) the rights of the Parties under the termination provisions of this Agreement will constitute contractual rights to liquidate Transactions, (iv) any payment related hereto will constitute a “settlement payment” as defined in Section 101 (51A) of the Bankruptcy Code, and (v) the Parties are entitled to the rights under, and protections afforded by, Sections 362, 546, 556, and 560 of the Bankruptcy Code.

 3.8 Change in Law.
-If a Change in Law occurs and such event (i) has, or would be reasonably likely to have, a material adverse effect upon our ability to perform our obligations under, or realize the economic benefits of, this Agreement; (ii) has altered, or would be reasonably likely to alter, the basic legal and/or economic assumptions upon which we reasonably relied in entering into this Agreement; (iii) renders, or would be reasonably likely to render, the performance of our obligations under this Agreement illegal or unenforceable; (iv) prevents, or would be reasonably likely to prevent, the applicable Utility from processing or otherwise giving effect to "retail access" change of service requests from us, whether previously submitted or to be submitted in the future; or (v) subjects, or would be reasonably likely to subject, us or any of our Affiliates to regulation as a public utility, then we may terminate each Transaction affected by such Change in Law (but no other Transactions) upon at least 30 days prior written notice to you .
-In the case of a termination under this Section, we will calculate our T Early Termination Payment for the affected Transactions as set forth in Section 3.3 as if we were the Non-Defaulting Party, as of the effective date of such termination.
+If a Change in Law occurs and such event (i) has, or would be reasonably likely to have, a material adverse effect upon a Party’s ability to perform its obligations under, or realize the economic benefits of, this Agreement; (ii) has altered, or would be reasonably likely to alter, the basic legal and/or economic assumptions upon which a Party reasonably relied in entering into this Agreement; (iii) renders, or would be reasonably likely to render, the performance of a Party’s obligations under this Agreement illegal or unenforceable; (iv) prevents, or would be reasonably likely to prevent, the applicable Utility from processing or otherwise giving effect to "retail access" change of service requests from us, whether previously submitted or to be submitted in the future; or (v) subjects, or would be reasonably likely to subject, us or any of our Affiliates to regulation as a public utility, then the Party so affected may terminate each Transaction affected by such Change in Law (but no other Transactions) upon at least 30 days prior written notice to the other Party.
+In the case of a termination under this Section, regardless of whether, you or we are the Terminating Party, the Early Termination Payment for the affected Transactions shall be calculated as set forth in Section 3.3 as if we were the Non-Defaulting Party, as of the effective date of such termination.
 The Early Termination Payment will be due to or due from us as if we were the Non-Defaulting Party as appropriate, such payments to be made as set forth in Section 3.5.
 Any termination under this Section will be effective at 24:00:00, Local Time, on the applicable Utility Transfer Date.